ortizo-117/SCI_Map/README.md

 **File Generated:**
 Once you run the predict.py script, you will generate a predicted_results.csv file.

-## Merging the data with the clinical data
+### Step 6: Merging the data with the clinical data

 To merge your brain age predictions with clinical data, use the provided template file 'Template_Analysis.xlsx'.
 This template helps organize the data for the analysis.